THI-Drone/telemetry_package/README.md

 ### def __init__(self)
 This function is the constructor of the node.
 In the constructor, following things are done:
 - Set the appropriate QoS settings for the various subscripttions
-- Create the UNIX server socket
+- Create the UNIX server socket using either the DEFAULT_UNIX_SOCKET_PATH or, if provided, a path passed via cli
 - Create a reference to the client socket
 - Create the subscription to the following topics:
     -`/rosout`